babashka/pod-babashka-aws/README.md

 logging in the pod.
 The default log level in the pod is `:warn`.
 All possible
 levels: `:trace`, `:debug`, `:info`, `:warn`, `:error` or `:fatal`.

-Each aws-api client has it's own logger which adopts the logging level of the global logger at time it was instantiated.
+Each aws-api client has its own logger which adopts the logging level of the global logger at time it was instantiated.

 ```clojure